What It’s Like Living in New Orleans

 Wow!
 That’s the first word that comes to mind when I think I get to live in this beautiful city.
 I am so lucky!
-New Orleans is known for it’s creole cuisine, non-stop festivals, including the most popular, Mardi Gras, its architecture, music and extremely well known nightlife, also known as Bourbon Street.
+New Orleans is known for it’s creole cuisine, non-stop festivals, including the most popular, Mardi Gras.
+It’s also known for its architecture, music and extremely well known nightlife, known as Bourbon Street.
 When people ask me what I love about this place, I can’t quite put my finger on it, but I guess it’s all things aforementioned!

 We moved down here in 2016 as my husband was offered a promotion within his company.
-I had finished my Masters program, wasn’t really digging my job, and we didn’t have anything holding us back!
+I had finished my Masters program and wasn’t really digging my job.
+Basically, we didn’t have anything holding us back!
 It was an obvious YES from both of us!
 We had the opportunity to do two exploratory trips prior to moving here to get acclimated with the city and find our new house.
 We learned quickly we had to minimize what we owned because we would no longer have a garage or a basement to store unused items!
 It was freeing to be able to donate, give away to friends and family, and sell items that no longer served us.

-We knew when looking for a house we wanted to make sure we lived in a safe area, because yes it is a city and there is a significant amount of crime, but also that we had a space for guests.
+We knew when looking for a house we wanted to make sure we lived in a safe area, because yes it is a city and there is a significant amount of crime.
+But also, that we had a space for guests.
 Living in the Midwest our house payment was approximately $1700/month on a 15 year fixed mortgage.
 Turns out the Midwest is cheap AF and you can’t find houses for the same prices down here!
 I mean you could, but like I said, one of our main concerns was safety!
-We decided quickly on we would become renters and also expand our rental budget in order to get the things we thought we needed.
+We decided quickly on we would become renters.
+Also we would expand our rental budget in order to get the things we thought we needed.
 Keywords: Thought we needed.
 Our rent for a 3 bedroom, 2 1/2 bath, with a small yard is $2300/month.

 Things to consider if moving to NOLA: